 If I minimize my net worth, would you still love me?"

-Ahh, this one's nice, isn't it?
-Kendrick somehow managing to find an entirely new way to ask if you'll still love him without his money.
-Who knew that the value of all assets, minus the total of all liabilities, could sound so romantic.
+Kendrick somehow manages to find an new way to ask if he'd still be loved without his money.
+Who knew that the value of all assets (minus the total of all liabilities) could sound so romantic.

 "Hail Mary, Jesus and Joseph